 Beas Kund is situated at 12,140 ft.
 Above sea level in Kullu valley.
 Grasslands and snow-covered mountains of Pir Panjal range envelop this glacial lake.
 The trek starts from Dhundi (21kms from Manali) or from Solang Valley, about 13kms from Manali.
 The road till Dhundi is motorable, so you can choose to drive till there and then start the hike.

 Why do the Beas Kund Trek?

 - It is one of the easy/short treks around Manali which shows you the panoramic views of the Pir Panjal range.

-- It is a beginner level trek which brings you closer to glaciers, glacial lakes and towering peaks.
+- It is a beginner level trek that brings you closer to glaciers, glacial lakes, and towering peaks.